m-deck/looker3_api/README.md

 Setup
 -----

-You can install this package by cloning this directory and running:
+You can install this package by cloning/downloading this directory and running:

    ```$ python setup.py install```

+from a terminal within the directory

 Getting Looker API keys